Autocar India

 All naturally aspirated petrol midsize SUVs ranked as per ARAI mileage

-The Maruti Suzuki Victoris is positioned alongside the Grand Vitara, but is sold via the carmaker’s Arena chain of dealerships.
-It gets the same 103hp petrol engine as the Grand Vitara and Hyryder, but has a higher claimed fuel efficiency, making it the most efficient mid-size SUV with a naturally aspirated petrol engine option.
-This SUV is also available with an AWD option, which is 0.13kpl less efficient than the Grand Vitara AWD and 0.32kpl less than the Hyryder AWD.
+While the Maruti Suzuki Victoris is positioned alongside the Grand Vitara, it is sold via the carmaker’s Arena dealerships.
+It gets the same 103hp petrol engine as the Grand Vitara and Hyryder but has a higher claimed fuel efficiency, making it the most efficient midsize SUV in the NA petrol engine guise.
+This SUV is also available with an AWD option, which returns 0.13kpl less than the Grand Vitara AWD and 0.32kpl less than the Hyryder AWD.

 Maruti Victoris ARAI mileage for 1.5-litre petrol engine